 Special educational needs

 Providers must have arrangements in place to support children with SEN or disabilities.
-Maintained nursery schools and other providers who are funded by the local authority to deliver early education places must have regard to the Special Educational Needs (SEN) Code of Practice.
-Maintained nursery schools must identify a member of staff to act as Special Educational Needs Co-ordinator and other providers (in group provision) are expected to identify a SENCO.
+Maintained schools, maintained nursery schools and other providers who are funded by the local authority to deliver early education places must have regard to the Special Educational Needs (SEN) Code of Practice.
+Maintained schools and maintained nursery schools must identify a member of staff to act as Special Educational Needs Co-ordinator and other providers (in group provision) are expected to identify a SENCO.
 Childminders are encouraged to identify a person to act as a SENCO and childminders who are regiatered with a childminder agency or who are part of a network may wish to share a role between them.

 Please contact your local authority to find out what the process is and who can offer support in your area.